taewony/99ScalaProblems/README.md

-## sbt project cross-compiled with Dotty and Scala 2
+## Scala 99 problems project cross-compiled with Dotty and Scala 2

 ### Usage